Imbangala: Lifestyle and customs

+The Imbangala did not permit female members to give birth in their kilombo (Portuguese quilombo), or armed camp.
+Instead, they replenished their numbers by capturing adolescents and forcing them to serve in their army.
+This social structure made the Imbangala warbands ideal slavers, as non-male prisoners had little use in their society and as such could be easily sold to the Portuguese.

 The Imbangala were a fully militarized society based entirely on initiation rites as opposed to the customary kinship rites of most African ethnic groups.
 To keep kinship from replacing initiation, all children born inside a kilombo (village) were killed.
 Women were allowed to leave the kilombo to have their children, but when they returned, the child was not considered an Imbangala until undergoing initiation.
 In almost Spartan-like program, children were trained daily in group and individual combat.

 During training, they wore a collar that could not be removed, even after initiation, until they had killed a man in battle.
 Aside from infanticide rituals, the Imbangala covered themselves with ointment called maji a samba believed to confer invulnerability as long as the soldier followed strict set of yijila (codes), which required the infanticide, cannibalism and an absolute absence of cowardice.

+According to Battell, who lived among them for more than a year, they moved every few months to a new place, attacking the inhabitants and killing or enslaving everybody who could not escape in time.
+He writes that they ate killed enemies as well as their own fighters if they lacked courage: "those that are faint-hearted, and turn their backs to the enemy, are presently condemned and killed for cowards, and their bodies eaten."
+Boys had to prove their worth by killing an enemy in order to be accepted among the men – those who tried to run away were killed and eaten too.
+Battell also reports of ritual human sacrifices held before large battles and other major enterprises.
+During these rituals, captured enemies were killed together with cows, goats, and dogs, and the flesh of all the victims was eaten together.

 Weapons and tactics

 Imbangala fighting men were known as ngunza (singular: gonzo) and were divided into twelve squadrons, each led by a captain called a musungo.
-These twelve squadrons were part of a kilombo, a temporarily-fortified town surrounded by a wooden palisade.
+These twelve squadrons were part of a kilombo, a temporarily fortified town surrounded by a wooden palisade.
 Each kilombo had twelve gates for the twelve squadrons that formed the total fighting force.
 The Imbangala army took the open field or any battlefield away from their fortifications in a three-prong formation similar to the famous Zulu "bull horn" formation.
 The Imbangala attacked with a right horn (mutanda), left horn (muya) and vanguard (muta ita) in the center.
 Unlike the Zulu, the Imbangala fought with the same weapons as their enemies, including bows, knives and swords.
 Their primary weapon was the war club or hatchet.